MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-08-17-comparing-two-number-operation.markdown

 12 ⊕ 3 = 123
 3 ⊕ 12 = 312
-Given positive integers a and b, complete a solution function that returns the greater of a ⊕ b and 2 _ a _ b.
+Given positive integers a and b, complete a solution function that returns the greater of a ⊕ b and ` 2 * a * b`.

-However, if a ⊕ b and 2 _ a _ b are equal, return a ⊕ b.
+However, if a ⊕ b and ` 2 * a * b` are equal, return a ⊕ b.

 ##### Example input and output